 “Amalek came and fought with Israel in Rephidim.
-So Moses said to Joshua, ‘Pick men for us, and go out and fight against Amalek.
-Tomorrow I will stand on top of the hill with the staff of God in my hand.’
+So, Moses said to Joshua, Pick men for us, and go out and fight against Amalek.
+Tomorrow I will stand on top of the hill with the staff of God in my hand.
 Joshua did as Moses had told him, to fight against Amalek; and Moses, Aaron, and Hur ascended to the top of the hill.
 It came to pass that when Moses would raise his hand, Israel would prevail, and when he would lay down his hand, Amalek would prevail.
-Now Moses’ hands were heavy; so they took a stone and placed it under him, and he sat on it.
-Aaron and Hur supported his hands, one from this [side], and one from that [side]; so he was with his hands in faith until sunset.
-Joshua weakened Amalek and his people with the edge of the sword.”
-(Shemos 17:8-13)
+Now Moses’ hands were heavy; so, they took a stone and placed it under him, and he sat on it.
+Aaron and Hur supported his hands, one from this [side], and one from that [side]; so, he was with his hands in faith until sunset.
+Joshua weakened Amalek and his people with the edge of the sword (Shemos 17:8-13).”

-The commentaries share many insights, but I would like to share with you a novel interpretation by the Lubavitcher Rebbe of blessed memory.
-The Rebbe explains that Moshe’s initial inclination was in fact to lead the army himself.
-But he then felt that this could be contrary to the will of God.
+The Lubavitcher Rebbe zt’l provided an incredible insight.
+Moshe’s initial inclination was, in fact, to lead the army himself, but he then questioned this approach.
 As we will learn a bit later in the Torah, God created age restrictions for army service.
-No man younger than 20 and older than 60 could serve in the standing army of the Jewish nation.
-Moshe Rabbeinu was 80 years old and decided to hand over this military responsibility to Yehoshua.
-The problem, explains the Rebbe, is that when you see a Jew in need, when you see your nation in crisis, one must put their personal cheshbonos (calculations and ideas) aside, roll up their sleeves and spring into action.
-Although Moshe’s logic was sound, God didn’t want logic, He wanted quick and decisive action on behalf of the nation.
-He didn’t want Moshe to delegate, He wanted Moshe to act.
-God conveys this message to Moshe through the heaviness of his hands.
-“You were heavy or slow to spring into action.
-You should not have outsourced this to Yehoshua, you should have led the charge yourself.”
+No man younger than 20 or older than 60 could serve in the standing army of the Jewish nation.
+Moshe Rabbeinu was 80 years old, and therefore, decided to hand over this military responsibility to Yehoshua.
+The problem, explains the Rebbe, is that when one sees a Jew in need, when one sees our nation in crisis, he must put his personal cheshbonos (calculations and ideas) on the side, roll up his sleeves, and spring into action.
+Although Moshe’s logic was sound, God didn’t want logic.
+He wanted quick and decisive action on behalf of the nation.
+He didn’t want Moshe to delegate; He wanted Moshe to act.
+God conveyed this message to Moshe through the heaviness of his hands.
+You were heavy or slow to spring into action while your nation was in crisis.
+You should not have delegated this to Yehoshua; you should have led the charge yourself.